-Frontex has so far only negotiated and agreed such an arrangement with Europol, which; will be therefore the only Union Agency allowed to receive personal data from PeDRA.
+Frontex has negotiated and agreed such an arrangement with Europol; it is understood that Europol will be the only recipient of personal data from PeDRA.
 The text of the arrangement has been provided to the EDPS prior to signature.
 The EDPS found no objections to the arrangement and provided prior approval subject to some conditions.9